vessap/vessap/README.md

 Authors:  Johannes C. Paetzold and Giles Tetteh

-This code can be executed in a public code ocean capsule at xxxxlink.
+This code can be executed in a public code ocean capsule at https://codeocean.com/capsule/0511563/tree/v1.

 ## Table of contents